Wisdom From Experts

 From Annie Duke's book, "Thinking in Bets" We are really bad at changing our minds and updating our beliefs.
 "Truthseeking, the desire to know the truth regardless of whether the truth aligns with the beliefs we currently hold, is not naturally supported by the way we...

-From Annie Duke's "Thinking in Bets" To prepare for the future, mentally time travel.
-"One of our time-travel goals is to create moments like that, where we can interrupt an in-the-moment decision and take some time to consider the decision from the perspective of our...
+From Annie Duke's "Thinking in Bets" To prepare for the future, time travel.
+"One of our time-travel goals is to create moments like that, where we can interrupt an in-the-moment decision and take some time to consider the decision from the perspective of our past and...

 Key takeaways from “Thinking in Bets”